1dv031/syllabus/resources/part_3/getting-started-lab-cloud.md

     DNS: 194.47.199.41, 194.47.110.97
   * [Add an interface for the router](https://www.youtube.com/watch?list=PLSWJPPj5sKmpd1_CvWzGsB8p6VdGFSEv1&v=ELQKjXU4Qh0&t=6m10s)
 * [Key pair](https://www.youtube.com/watch?list=PLSWJPPj5sKmpd1_CvWzGsB8p6VdGFSEv1&v=QWmx1K9duHk)
   * [Create a Key Pair](https://www.youtube.com/watch?list=PLSWJPPj5sKmpd1_CvWzGsB8p6VdGFSEv1&v=QWmx1K9duHk&t=32s) (OBS You don't have to create your own keys, they ones you should use are already created for you!)
-Make sure to actually log in with SSH on Linux using kesy only, do not active log in using password.
-For Windows when you do use passwaords, make sure you use secure passwords from the start!
+Make sure to actually log in with SSH on Linux using keys only, do not active log in using password.
+For Windows when you do use passwords, make sure you use secure passwords from the start!
   * [Add Key to your computer](https://www.youtube.com/watch?list=PLSWJPPj5sKmpd1_CvWzGsB8p6VdGFSEv1&v=QWmx1K9duHk&t=59s)
   ```bash
   chmod 400 my-key.pem